-(1) a registration for the project(s) for the auction already exists (i.e. only one auction registration is allowed for each project at one auction), or

-- (2) the minimum total quantity offered for sale by the participant through that registration: - (a) will be less than 2,000 ACCUs per year on average over the term of the delivery period, in case the delivery period specified in the delivery terms provided through that registration relates to a standard or short term duration contract.
-However, this minimum total quantity requirement does not apply if all the projects covered by an auction registration have been registered under the Carbon Farming Initiative before 13 December 2014, or - (b) will be less than 10% of the cumulative forward abatement estimate of all such projects, or 15,000 ACCUs, whichever is lower, in case the delivery period specified in the delivery terms provided through that registration relates to an immediate delivery contract. - Step 4: Auction participation The final step in the formation of the contract involves the authorised bidder of the participant making a successful bid for the project(s) at this auction, through the approved online bidding platform.
+- (1) a registration for the project(s) for the auction already exists (i.e. only one auction registration is allowed for each project at any one auction), or - (2) if the project(s) is already subject to an outstanding contract, or - (3) the minimum total quantity offered for sale by the participant through that registration: - (a) will be less than 2000 ACCUs per year on average over the term of the delivery period, in the case the delivery period specified in the delivery terms provided through that registration relates to a standard or short term duration contractvi.
+However, this minimum total quantity requirement does not apply if all the projects covered by an auction registration have been registered under the Carbon Farming Initiative before 13 December 2014, or - (b) will be less than 10 per cent of the cumulative forward abatement estimate of all such projects, or 15 000 ACCUs, whichever is lower, in the case the delivery period specified in the delivery terms provided through that registration relates to an immediate delivery contractvii. - Step 4: Auction participation The final step viii in the formation of the contract involves the authorised bidder of the participant making a successful bid for the project(s) at this auction, through AusTender.
 This step establishes the financial terms of the contract (principally, the unit price to be paid for each ACCU delivered).

-Participants or, for auction registration and auction participation, their authorised bidders, must complete and submit applications in the form approved by the Clean Energy Regulator for each of these steps.
+Participants or, for auction registration and auction participation, their authorised bidders must complete and submit applications in the form approved by the Clean Energy Regulator for each of these steps.

-Applications for project registration, auction qualification and auction registration can be submitted at the same time or sequentially, although they can only be approved by the Clean Energy Regulator sequentially.
+Applications for project registrationii, auction qualificationiii and auction registration^v can be submitted at the same time or sequentially, although they can only be approved by the Clean Energy Regulator sequentially.

-The Clean Energy Regulator will assess each auction qualification and auction registration application in accordance with a standardised assessment process which has regard to the principles set out in sub-section 20G(3) of the Carbon Credits Act.
-The Clean Energy Regulator is not obliged to accept/approve an application.
+The Clean Energy Regulator will assess each auction qualification and auction registration application in accordance with a standardised assessment process which has regard to the principles set out in sub-section 20G(3) of the CFI Act.
+This will include, but not be limited to, assessment of: